STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ## [1]      60011 1318683096

+This tells us that all values for the quantitative variable 'population' are between 60,011 and 1,318,683,096.

 Categoirical variable: continent
 --------------------------------

-To find the possible values for a categorical variable, use the unique function
+To find the possible values for a categorical variable, we can use the 'unique' function:

 ``` r
 unique(gapminder$continent)